 “We should have hired you two years ago”

 I recently met with a school that I have been talking to for a while.
-In fact, this school was one of the first ones I spoke to when I started helping schools with marketing and recruitment strategies.
+In fact, this school was one of the first ones I spoke to when I started helping schools with enrollment and recruitment strategies.
 When the board chair told me that he regretted not hiring me two years ago, I could completely understand.
-Taking that first step to hire a school marketing consultant to assist in your enrollment can be daunting.
+Taking that first step to hire a school enrollment consultant to assist in your enrollment can be daunting.
 The most frequent comment that I hear from my clients is that they needed outside expertise in their marketing months or years before I came in to help.

 1. They don’t know what they don’t know